This fun art activity has your child drawing portraits of themselves or loved ones wearing sunglasses (or eyeglasses!).

 This creative and fun exercise of simply writing a check made out to yourself, visualizing what you would spend that money on, and feeling the joy and gratitude of that experience is, in fact, surprisingly powerful.

 Try this exercise before you go to bed.
 If you keep the checks under your pillow, they will serve as a reminder to dream big before you head to sleep.
 Write yourself a check at night and then you start off your morning aware of what you want to attract into your day.
 This is an perfectly efficient exercise for busy people.
 Building image boards that require searching for pictures that speak to you, then cutting and pasting these images into scrap books or vision boards can be creative fun, but also time consuming.
 If your time is limited, just write a check!
 Yes, there are a few apps out there that allow you to write checks to yourself digitally, but I think the act of putting pen to paper is more personal and powerful.

 I hope these exercises help you as much as they have helped me in becoming clear about life goals and creating abundance .

 As my friend Suzy so eloquently stated when I shared this article with her.
 “If you don’t put your destination into the GPS, you will end up nowhere.”
-Visualization and writing checks to yourself are two great ways to clarify your life destination.
+Visualization and writing checks to yourself are two great ways to clarify your life destination and attract abundance.
 When performed consistently together, these exercises are sure to propel your life to the next level.